Toshihiro Nikai Former Secretary-General Strategizes Hereditary Succession Behind the Scenes | FRIDAY DIGITAL

 This is reportedly how Ryota Takeda, 56, former Minister of Internal Affairs and Communications, responded to concerns about Toshihiro Nikai, 85, former Secretary-General of the DPJ, who has announced his intention not to run for the next lower house election.

-The term “father” refers to Nikai, while “our village” refers to the Nikai faction.
-Even after Prime Minister Fumio Kishida (66) announced the dissolution of the faction, the Nikai faction remains united behind the scenes, and Nikai is said to be in good health.
+“Oyatsu-san” refers to Mr. Nikai, while “Uchi no Mura” refers to the Nikai faction.
+Despite Prime Minister Fumio Kishida’s faction dissolution declaration, the Nikai faction remains united behind the scenes, and Mr. Nikai is said to be in good spirits.

-On March 25, Nikai apologized at party headquarters and announced that he would not run for the lower house in the next election in order to take political responsibility.
+On March 25th, Mr. Nikai apologized at the party headquarters and expressed his intention not to run in the next House of Representatives election to take political responsibility.

 Takeda has been suspended from his party post for one year.